Gaspar Noé

-Gaspar Noé (Note: /es/; /fr/) (born 27 December 1963) is an Argentine filmmaker and screenwriter, who lives and works primarily in France.
-He is one of the primary exponents of New French Extremity, with his most notable works including the feature films I Stand Alone (1998), Irréversible (2002), Enter the Void (2009), Love (2015), Climax (2018).
+Gaspar Julio Noé Murphy (born 27 December 1963), known professionally as Gaspar Noé, (Note: /es/; /fr/) is an Argentine filmmaker and screenwriter, who lives and works primarily in France.
+He is one of the primary exponents of New French Extremity, associated with its graphic nature of unsimulated sex, drugs, epilepsy, and violence.

+As of 2026, he has directed seven feature films, I Stand Alone (1998), Irréversible (2002), Enter the Void (2009), Love (2015), Climax (2018), Lux Æterna (2019), and Vortex (2021).

 Early life and education

-Gaspar Noé was born on 27 December 1963 in Buenos Aires, Argentina to Luis Felipe Noé, a prominent Argentine artist, writer, and intellectual of Italian descent, and Nora Murphy, a social worker of Irish descent.
+Gaspar Julio Noé Murphy was born on 27 December 1963 in Buenos Aires, Argentina to Luis Felipe Noé, a prominent Argentine artist, writer, and intellectual of Italian descent, and Nora Murphy, a social worker of Irish descent.
 He has a sister named Paula.
 Noé moved to New York City with his parents, and resided on Bleecker Street in Greenwich Village.
 Noé returned to Argentina at the age of 5 and emigrated to France in 1976 to escape the military dictatorship occurring in Argentina at the time.
 Noé obtained Italian citizenship from lineage, and is a dual-citizen of Argentina and Italy, but does not consider himself Italian.

 Noé initially wanted to become a cartoonist, but became interested in filmmaking after his father gifted him a Super 8 camera that he bought in a Brazilian airport.
 Noé shot a reel with his best friend Juan Diego Solanas jumping from the Pont Neuf.
 He graduated from the École nationale supérieure Louis-Lumière in Paris.
 Following his graduation in 1982, he worked as an assistant director on Fernando Solanas's Tangos, the Exile of Gardel (1986) and Sur (1988).
-Noé's first short film Carne was released in 1991.
+Noé's first officially released short film Carne premiered in 1991.